dhemery/DHE-Modules/modules/xycloid.md

 - **IN / OUT:**
     This "curl direction" switch
-    determines whether the cusps curl
+    determines whether the lobes curl
     toward the inside or the outside of the shape.

     It also determines the range of the _RATIO_ knob.
-    With the switch set to _IN_ or _OUT_, the *RATIO* knob ranges from 0 to 16 cusps.
+    With the switch set to _IN_ or _OUT_, the *RATIO* knob ranges from 0 to 16 lobes.
     With the switch in the center,
-    the *RATIO* knob ranges from 16 inward cusps (fully counterclockwise)
+    the *RATIO* knob ranges from 16 inward lobes (fully counterclockwise)
-    to 16 outward cusps
+    to 16 outward lobes
     (fully clockwise).

 - **SPEED:**